SmartTokenLabs/TokenScript/doc/design_paper.md

 Suppose a user purchases an iPhone from Harvey Norman, an online retailer, using blockchain.
 The input of the transaction will be some sort of currency.
 The output, in this case, will be three tokens:

-- a delivery token, which can be used to redeem the product from a local pick-up station.
+- a shipping token, which can be used to redeem the product from a local pick-up station.
 - a warranty token, issued by Apple, which allows the iPhone to be serviced in other shops than Harvey Norman (e.g. Apple Centre).
 - a receipt token, issued by Harvey Norman, which allows the product to be returned in 90 days.
 It's also useful for getting Tourism Tax Refund if you want to take the phone out of Australia.

 If without tokens as the integration anchor, the three different services might be carried out by different means.

-Delivery Token:
+---

+#### Shipping Token

 Without it, a user might get a tracking number instead of a token, which itself carries no authentication information, so it can't be used to pick up the product unless a pickup code is provided, perhaps in SMS - even more poorly integrated with the process.

-With the use of a delivery token, the token status can be remotely updated by the delivery company, even messaging to users to inform a coming delivery (if the token is held in a mobile wallet).
+With the use of a shipping token, the token status can be remotely updated by the shipping company, even messaging to users to inform an upcoming delivery (if the token is held in a mobile wallet).
 With a bit of cryptography, it's easy to authorise someone else to pick up a product.

-Warranty Token:
+#### Warranty Token

 Without it, a user might need the serial number and an online registration process to activate the warranty.
 She might even need to create an account for that, whose password she might soon forget.

 With the use of warranty token, the terms and expiration would be easy to find, as it is token properties.
 The user can log in to warranty service website with the token, forgoing an account.
 The token can be programmed to receive messages like product call back or emergency security update.

-Receipt Token
+#### Receipt Token

 Currently, lacking a reliable way to authenticate the purchase, the online-purchased products usually can't be returned in the store, but instead must be returned by online means, like posting it back.
 A token carries the means for authentication sufficient for the process to be done in store.
 Despite such a receipt token cannot be transfered or authorised,  it is still useful for 3rd party integration.
 The Tax office will be satisfied that the receipt can't be faked without collaboration from the seller, and allows an easier tax-refund process.
 If the phone is bought for work, the employee can easily reclaim the expense from an employer with trust implied.

+---

 As we can observe, by the use of tokens, normally scattered business process and web experience can finally be integrated.
 This ties closely to the other benefit of the blockchain: frictionless market.
 In this example:

 - When the phone is traded second hand, it would be easy to pass the warranty to the next user through a token transfer, opening the market further.

-- Since delivery can be tokenised, it would be easy for the buyer to choose his favourite delivery company without having to supply it with business context (address, product, weight, dates) manually, further opening the market for competition.
+- Since shipping can be tokenised, it would be easy for the buyer to choose his favourite shipping company without having to supply it with business context (address, product, weight, dates) manually, further opening the market for competition.

 This example can be further extended to solve complicated and innovative business cases.
 Suppose the purchase is not made with ordinary currency, but American Express point, the iPhone purchased will be insured for screen damage.
 As a result, the transaction will have a 4th token as output: an insurance token.